-When you preorder directly through Lividian.com and the publication date is less than 90 days away (or the book is published by another publisher and we do not have stock yet), there is no prepayment required.
-You can simply place a preorder through the website and we will contact you for your payment information later.
+When you preorder directly through Lividian.com and the publication date is more than 90 days away, there is no prepayment required.
+You can simply place a preorder through the website and we will contact you VIA EMAIL for your payment information later.
+Please be sure to use a valid email address for your order!

 Your Lividian Publications Preorder Is Ready For Payment!